DC · A Weekend Guide

 Lincoln Memorial

-The most powerful monument in America, especially moving at sunrise or sunset when crowds thin.
+The most stirring monument in America, unforgettable at sunrise or sunset with views across the Reflecting Pool.

 No. 02